Friends of Aileu is the friendship relationship between:

 The available funding (currently $5,300 p.a) is principally sourced from an annual donation from Hume City Council and supplemented by other individual donations.
 The funding has been re-directed to:

 - paying the fees for selected Aileu students to study at the Baucau Teachers College.
-Of the six students one has graduated with a 3 year diploma, one has commenced a fourth year for a degree, and 4 are currently working toward a diploma or a degree.
+Of the six students one has graduated with a 3-year diploma, one has commenced the fourth year for a degree, and 4 are currently working toward a diploma or a degree.

 How to get involved

-- We are particularly interested in engaging with teachers or others in the Moreland and Hume communities with experience in education to help improve our collaboration with educators in Aileu, including in the areas of facility and curriculum development and school gardens – please contact the Project Officer to discuss.
+We are particularly interested in engaging with teachers or others in the Moreland and Hume communities with experience in education to help improve our collaboration with educators in Aileu, including in the areas of facility and curriculum development and school gardens.
+You can email email@example.com to discuss this further.

 We partnered with the Aileu Resource and Training Centre (ARTC) in 2005, initially supporting repairs to the Bibliotek (library) building and the purchase of computers and books.